LeapFrog Enterprises: 1998–2002: Expansion and acquisition by Knowledge Universe

-Going public and acquisition by VTech: 2003–present
+2003–present: Going public and acquisition by VTech

 LeapFrog co-founder Michael Wood became the company's chief executive officer in early 2002.
 In July, LeapFrog went public on the New York Stock Exchange under the ticker symbol LF.
 Knowledge Universe retained majority control of the company following the initial public offering.
 Sega Toys and Benesse also began producing LeapFrog toys localized for the Japanese market in 2002.
-LeapFrog products were sold in more than 25 countries by 2003.
+The Leapster was released in October 2003.
+LeapFrog products were sold in more than 25 countries by that year.
 Tom Kalinske was appointed LeapFrog chief executive officer following Michael Wood's retirement in February 2004.
 Kalinske had previously served as LeapFrog's chief executive officer from the company's acquisition by Knowledge Universe in 1997 until early 2002.
 Wood was retained as the company's chief creative officer.
 Jeffrey G. Katz replaced Kalinske as LeapFrog chief executive officer in 2006.
 Katz was previously the founding chairman and chief executive officer of Orbitz and had served on the LeapFrog board for a year prior to becoming the chief executive officer of LeapFrog.
 Kalinske remained vice chairman of LeapFrog.

 LeapFrog discontinued the LeapPad and released its Tag Reading System in June 2008.
 Tag became LeapFrog's flagship product and was a successor to the 10-year-old LeapPad.
 The company released its Leapster2 portable learning system and its Didj educational handheld game console in August 2008.

 William "Bill" Chiasson replaced Jeffrey Katz as LeapFrog president and chief executive officer in March 2010.
 Chiasson had most recently served as LeapFrog chief financial officer.
 Katz was appointed to the newly created position of executive chairman of the board.
 LeapFrog also released the Leapster Explorer educational handheld game console in 2010.
 The Leapster Explorer was the successor to the Leapster2 and was targeted toward older children.
 The console supports online gameplay as well as learning apps, e-books, and videos.
 John Barbour was named the chief executive officer of LeapFrog in March 2011.
 Barbour previously served as an executive for Toys "R" Us and RealNetworks.

 LeapFrog released the LeapPad Explorer educational tablet computer in 2011.
 The LeapPad Explorer was designed for children aged four to nine and contained a five-inch touchscreen, camera, microphone, and both downloadable apps and cartridge-based games.
 In 2012, LeapFrog released its updated LeapPad2 and LeapsterGS.
 The LeapPad Ultra tablet computer and LeapReader were launched in 2013.
 The LeapReader is an electronic reading and writing system that succeeded the Tag Reading System which only taught reading skills.